Knuckle Bash: Development and release

 Knuckle Bash was created by most of the same staff that previously worked on several projects at Toaplan and who would later go on to work at one of its offshoots after the company declared bankruptcy in 1994.
 Mangaka Junya Inoue acted as designer in the project, while the soundtrack was co-composed by Masahiro Yuge and Osamu Ōta.
 According to Inoue, the game was also designed by Nanpei Kaneko, a member who previously worked on FixEight before quitting Toaplan and working as illustrator for Japanese magazines.
 Between 2009 and 2012 through Japanese publications such as Shooting Gameside, former Toaplan composer Tatsuya Uemura recounted the project's development process and history, stating that the team were originally commissioned by the company on making a fighting game similar to Street Fighter II: The World Warrior, but the project deviated from its original plan and became a beat 'em up title instead, although Uemura claimed he had no involvement during its development.

 Knuckle Bash was released in arcades worldwide by Toaplan and Atari Games in 1993.
 An album containing music from the title and other Toaplan games was published exclusively in Japan by City Connection under their Clarice Disk label in June 2018.
 Prior to launch, the game was first showcased to the public at the 1993 AOU Show.
 As of March 2014, it has not received a conversion to home consoles.

-However, the game is one of the emulated titles included in the Toaplan Arcade 4 cartridge for Evercade, released on December 2024, which marks the first time it is available officially and legally to play on a video game console.
+However, the game is one of the emulated titles included in the Toaplan Arcade 4 cartridge for Evercade, released in December 2024, which marks the first time it is available officially and legally to play on a video game console.